masasam/dotfiles/README.md

 Make input sources mozc only for region and language.
 Because I use a US keyboard Japanese conversion is control + space.
 Since I am useing emacs, I use mozc with shift + Space.
-Key setting is based on Kotoeri (closest to emacs key binding).
+My key setting is based on Kotoeri (closest to emacs key binding).

 >「Input before conversion」「Shift+Space」「Disable IME」
 >「Converting」「Shift+Space」「Disable IME」